18 Mar Tissue processing in the 21st century

 However, the early part of the histology workflow, before the images are acquired, has remained fundamentally the same for some time, with tissue still needing to be thinly sectioned for it to be labeled and visualized.
 While multiple samples can be sectioned at once and then batches of slides can be stained in parallel by incorporating a bit of automation, this process has remained:

-4. and slow, as labeled sections are imaged individually and then handled separately.
+4. Slow, as labeled sections are imaged individually and then handled separately

 Further, in this traditional workflow, classical stains and especially immunohistochemistry only label the most superficial regions of the tissue.
 This reality, along with the limited penetration depth of light into tissue as it has typically been prepared, are together the main reasons why tissue sectioning is performed.
 Additionally, because it is prohibitively time-consuming to image the entirety of a set of sections comprising a given sample/organ, the results produced from this workflow often rely on sampling principles that can introduce inaccuracies or cause intra-area differences that are biologically meaningful to be missed.